woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 ### 4. Processing the Checkout POST Request

-To process the added field data, extend the Store API.
-We can do this within the `initialize` of your `IntegrationInterface` class.
+To process the added field data, we'll need extend the Store API to tell it to expect additional data.
+A good place to start this process off is within the `initialize` function of our `IntegrationInterface` class.

 #### Code Example